Darnxd/Universal-Topic-Prompt/README.md

 **Step 4 — Get your course**

 - The AI will generate **Module 1** immediately.
 - To continue, simply type:
+- The AI will generate Module 2, then Module 3, and so on — in perfect sequence.